leanjunio/blazesoft/README.md

 ## **Requirements**

-1. `npm` for running the scripts
+1. `node` and `npm` are required to run the app and install dependencies

-2. Make sure that npm is installed

 ## **Getting Started**